jakobzhao/geog595/readme.md

 **Seminar leadership:** You will take at least two turns facilitating our seminar exercise and discussion with a few of your classmates.
 You will work with one or more others (depending on the enrollment) on this, so you are not responsible for the entire session yourself.
 Please work together to prepare some activities and guiding questions that will inspire and structure our discussion of the material.
 The instructor is happy to help you to prepare the practical exercise walk-through before the meeting class.

 **Practical exercise:** You need to get familiar with the practical exercise instruction before the class meeting in order to better reflect upon the theoretical concepts.
-We will walk through each practical exercise in class, and you will submit the deliverables to GitHub several days before the class meeting (you will have two weeks for your Week 3&4’s exercise deliverable).
+We will walk through each practical exercise in class, and you will submit the deliverables to GitHub several days before the class meeting (you will have two weeks for your Week 3&4’s exercise deliverable). **As a requirement, you need to submit two lab deliverables.
+One is Lab 1, and the other is a lab of your interest.**

 **Participation in seminar discussion:** Complete all assigned readings and get familiar with the practical exercise instructions before class meetings, and participating in critical discussions of those readings.
 You can also join the class slack (https://geog595digita-vtb3180.slack.com/) for virtual dicussions.